Loading Events

 June 10 @ 5:30 pm - 9:00 pm

-As an optional event before the Annual Meeting starts the next day, we invite you to come aboard and enjoy New Orleans hospitality… Paddlewheel Steamboat Style!
-We can’t think of a better way to kick-off the 2026 Annual Meeting then to cruise the Mighty Mississippi on the very ship Lafayette traveled on – or, at least its 20th century recreation.
+We can’t think of a better way to “pre” kick-off the 2026 Annual Meeting than to cruise the Mighty Mississippi at night on the very ship Lafayette traveled on – or, at least its 20th century recreation.
 As part of our April 2025 Bicentennial event in New Orleans, we did the Natchez lunch cruise and many members said this was one of the most enjoyable events we did.
-This time around, we’re doing the evening cruise with a live jazz band while enjoying famous New Orleans cuisine while taking in the New Orleans night skyline.
+This time around, we’re doing the evening cruise with a live jazz band while enjoying famous New Orleans cuisine at an all-you-can-eat buffet while taking in the New Orleans night skyline.
 Come feel the cool Summer breeze of a New Orleans evening.
+And don’t worry, there will be gluten free and vegetarian options on the menu.

 We will journey down the mighty Mississippi, see captivating views of the French Quarter fade into the distance as the joyful tunes of traditional jazz carries you down the river.
 Stroll the multiple decks, explore the beautiful, refinished interiors and savor the leisurely two-hour cruise that will give you panoramic views of the Mississippi River and the many unique sites along the way, with live narration.
 The Natchez’s Louisiana flavored menu consists of local favorites – red beans and rice, fried catfish, jambalaya, salad, New Orleans style bread pudding, and more.